Marfung37/AveragePC/README.md

 `fumen` - fumen of setups can be unglued or glued (state in glued prompt)
 `score` - score for setup
 `[pieces after]` - (optional) sfinder format for pieces that must be after the setup to be covered

+Note: Should be able to directly copy and paste from google sheets

 ## Output files
 percentOut - file that includes what setup is best for each queue